Air Force Cyberspace Defense Operations (1B4X1)

 They conduct both offensive and defensive cyberspace operations.
 They act to protect cyberspace systems from adversarial access and attack.
 They execute command and control (C2) of assigned cyberspace forces and de-conflict cyberspace operations.
-They will partner with Department of Defense, interagency, and Coalition Forces.
+They will partner with the Department of Defense, interagency, and Coalition Forces.
 The career progression includes:

 - Cyber Warfare Operations Apprentice 1B431: Awarded after completing 1B4X1 Cyber Warfare Operations Initial Skills Course.
 Apprentices are assigned into positions such as incident response operator or interactive operator.
 The technical school takes 16 months on average.

 - Cyber Warfare Operations Journeyman 1B451: Awarded after completing 1B451 CDC and other requirements.

 - Cyber Warfare Operations Craftsman 1B471: Minimum rank SSgt.

 - Cyber Warfare Operations Superintendent 1B491: Minimum rank SMSgt.